xbeat/Machine-Learning/README.md

 Introduction to 2-Stage Backpropagation

 2-Stage Backpropagation is an advanced technique for training neural networks that aims to improve convergence and generalization.
 It involves splitting the network into two parts and training them separately before fine-tuning the entire network.

+## Understanding Perceptrons A Python Implementation

+What is a Perceptron?

+A perceptron is a simple artificial neuron that forms the building block of neural networks.
+It takes multiple inputs, applies weights to them, sums them up, and passes the result through an activation function to produce an output.

 ## Web Authentication Overview Session, JWT, Token, SSO, OAuth 2.0 Using Python